JustinTat2/Blackjack/README.md

 Update 5 on July 17th - Used arrays, splice, index methods to implement BJ game with all suits.
 This makes the game much more realistic.

+Update 6 on July 19th - Improved code readability and added more comments

 Sources: